 The four most common types of ASD include:

-Ostium secundum atrial septal defect – affects nearly 70% of children with ASD.
+Ostium secundum atrial septal defect – this is the most common type and affects nearly 70% of children with ASD.
 It occurs when part of the atrial septum doesn’t close completely.

-Sinus venosus atrial septal defect – a defect at the connection of the superior vena cava and right atrium, where deoxygenated blood typically enters the heart.
+Sinus venosus atrial septal defect – this type is rarer and the defect at the connection of the superior vena cava and right atrium, where deoxygenated blood typically enters the heart.
 This can cause flow of already-oxygenated blood through the right atrium and back through the lungs.
+This is is often associated with other congenital heart problems.

 Coronary sinus atrial septal defect – the rarest ASD defect, affecting the coronary sinus, where the heart’s veins feed into the right atrium.